Ruchita-0310/Nanopore_seq/Basecalling_dorado.md

 dorado trim calls.bam > trimmed.bam
 sbatch trimming.txt
 ```
-You can add `--emit fastq` instead of creating bam files.
+- You can add `--emit fastq` instead of creating bam files.
 Alternatively you can use samtools to convert bam to fastq files.
+- Dorado trim will trim adapters, barcodes, and primers.
+You can choose what you want it to trim as well.